Red Storm Makes Second NCAA Tournament Appearance in Last Five Years Friday at 9:40 PM on CBS

 From 1992-96, as a consultant/advisor, he traveled to Korea and worked with both the Korean National and Samsung professional teams.
 Lavin has also been involved with the Japanese National basketball program and traveled to Japan in the summer of 1996.

-Since arriving at St. John's, Lavin and wife Mary Jarou have adopted the Bread & Life Soup Kitchen in Bedford-Stuyvesant, Brooklyn.
-Joined in an October ceremony with Brooklyn-born redshirt senior Rob Thomas, Steve Starker of BTIG Brokerage and Anthony Butler, Executive Director of St. John's Bread & Life, the Lavins have made a $35,000, multi-year pledge to aid New York City's homeless and hungry.
+Lavin has been involved with numerous charities throughout his coaching career, including Make-A-Wish, Coaches vs. Cancer, City of Hope, the Jimmy V Foundation, the USO and the Special Olympics.
+Since arriving at St. John's, the Lavins have adopted the Bread and Life Soup Kitchen in Bedford-Stuyvesant, Brooklyn.
+In an October 2010 ceremony with Brooklyn-born then-redshirt senior Rob Thomas, Steve Starker of BTIG Brokerage and Anthony Butler, Executive Director of St. John's Bread & Life, the Lavins made a $35,000, multi-year pledge to aid New York City's homeless and hungry.
+In 2011, the Lavins were honored with The Johnny's Angel Award celebrating their contributions to the Bread and Life Soup Kitchen.

 Behind The Mic